-C7 The percentage recovery of incurred residues can be lower than the percentage recovery obtained from the analysis of spiked samples.
-Where practicable, samples containing incurred residues can be analysed at varying extraction conditions to obtain further information on extraction efficiency.
-A number of parameters such as temperature, pH, time etc., can affect extraction efficiency and analyte stability.
-To improve the extraction efficiency of low moisture containing commodities (cereals, dried fruits), addition water to the samples prior to extraction is recommended.
-The impact of shaking time on analyte losses should be checked to avoid unacceptable losses.
-Where the MRL residue definition of a pesticide includes salts, it is important that the salts are dissociated by the analytical procedure used.
+C7 The recovery of incurred residues can be lower than the percentage recovery obtained from the analysis of spiked samples.
+Where practicable, samples containing incurred residues can be analysed using varying extraction conditions to obtain further information on extraction efficiency.
+A number of parameters such as sample processing, temperature, pH, time, etc., can affect extraction efficiency and analyte stability.
+To improve the extraction efficiency of low moisture commodities (cereals, dried fruits), addition of water to the samples prior to extraction is recommended.
+The impact of the shaking time on analyte losses should be checked to avoid unacceptable losses.
+Where the MRL residue definition of a pesticide includes salts, it is important that the salts are dissociated by the analytical method used.
 This is typically achieved by the addition of water before, or during, the extraction process.
 A change of pH may also be necessary.
-Where the residue definition includes esters or conjugates that cannot be analysed directly the analytical procedure should involve a hydrolysis step.
+Where the residue definition includes esters or conjugates that cannot be analysed directly, the analytical method should involve a hydrolysis step.